 "Developmental education" is a term used to refer to programs offered by postsecondary institutions to prepare students for success in college-level work.
 Now, users are able to choose specific demographic filters to view the report through.
 These filters include: gender, race, economic situation, English proficiency and educational needs.

-For example, consumers can learn how many students at public Minnesota high schools are prepared for postsecondary education, and if they go, whether or not they finish.
-Data such as this will play a key role in informing Minnesotans about how students are doing and direct efforts to open up postsecondary opportunities for everyone.
+SLEDS users can learn how many students at public Minnesota high schools are prepared for college, and if they go, whether or not they finish.
+Data such as this will play a key role in informing Minnesotans about how students are doing and to open up postsecondary opportunities for everyone.